sarrisv/Neo4j-Notes/Notes.md

         * Relationship Ex: ` MATCH (p:Person {name:'Tom Hanks'})-[r]->(:Movie) DELETE r`
             * Removes all the relationships Person *p* has with any Movie node
     * **DETATCH DELETE**
+        * Removes a node and all of its relationships from the graph
+        * Ex: ` MATCH (p:Person {name:'Tom Hanks'}) DETATCH DELETE p `
+            * Removes all the relationships of Person *p* then deletes the node

+## Constraints
+* Types
+    * Uniqueness
+        * Constraint that ensures that a value for a property is unique for all nodes of that type
+    * Existence
+        * Constraint that ensures that when a node or relationship is created or modified, it must have certain properties set.
+    * Node Key
+        *  Uniqueness and Existence constraint for multiple properties of a node of a certain type
+* Create Constraints
+    * If all existing nodes achieve the constraint it is added to the graph
+    * Uniqueness Ex: ` CREATE CONSTRAINT UniqueMovieTitleConstraint ON (m:Movie) ASSERT m.title IS UNIQUE `
+    * Existence Ex: ` CREATE CONSTRAINT ExistsMovieTagline ON (m:Movie) ASSERT exists(m.tagline) `
+    * Node Key Ex: ` CREATE CONSTRAINT UniqueNameBornConstraint ON (p:Person) ASSERT (p.name, p.born) IS NODE KEY `
+* Drop Constraints
+    * Removes constraint from the graph
+    * Ex: ` DROP CONSTRAINT ExistsMovieTagline `

+## Indexs
+* Indexes are used to improve initial node lookup performance
+* Single-property
+    * Ex: ` CREATE INDEX MovieReleased FOR (m:Movie) ON (m.released) `
+* Composite-property
+    * Es: ` CREATE INDEX MovieReleasedVideoFormat FOR (m:Movie) ON (m.released, m.videoFormat)  `
+* Full-text Schema
+    * Node Ex: ` CALL db.index.fulltext.createNodeIndex('MovieTitlePersonName',['Movie', 'Person'], ['title', 'name']) `
+    * Relationship Ex: ` CALL db.indexfulltext.createRelationshipIndex() `
+* Use Indexes
+    * Basic Ex: ` CALL db.index.fulltext.queryNodes('MovieTitlePersonName', 'Jerry') YIELD node RETURN node`
+        * *node* returns every movie with either a title or person containing 'Jerry'
+    * Score Ex: ` CALL db.index.fulltext.queryNodes('MovieTitlePersonName', 'Matrix') YIELD node, score RETURN node.title, score `
+        * Returns all the nodes with movie titles or people with names that contain 'Matrix' but also returns a score of "closeness"
+    * Property Ex: ` CALL db.index.fulltext.queryNodes('MovieTitlePersonName', 'name: Jerry') YIELD node RETURN node `
+        * Returns nodes where the propety *name* contains 'Jerry'
+* Drop Indexes
+    * Property Index Ex: ` DROP INDEX MovieReleasedVideoFormat `
+        * Drops the property index *MovieReleasedVideoFormat*
+    * Schema Ex: ` CALL db.index.fulltext.drop('MovieTitlePersonName') `
+        * Drops the entire full-text schema *MovieTitlePersonName*

 ## Query Commands
 * **MATCH**